Tawa Bush Reserve Lizards

 It is illegal to handle or disturb lizards without a permit from the Department of Conservation.

-At least one species of skink and two species of gecko have been recorded in Tawa:
+At least one species of skink and gecko have been recorded in the Wellington region:

 Northern grass skink Oligosoma polychroma